Best Freeview Boxes And Recorders For UK TV In 2023

 For Freesat, you would need a satellite dish on your roof (or the side of the house), and a Freesat receiver, either built-in to your TV or as a separate Freesat set-top box.

-What Are Internet Streaming Devices?
+What About Internet Streaming Devices?

 As mentioned, some Freeview boxes combine these two services – they offer you direct over-the-air channels, as well as catch-up apps that use your broadband connection, saving you a box.
 However, most dedicated streaming devices offer a bigger library of apps than Freeview boxes that also offer streaming.

 Another option is the Netgem Netbox 4K (see our review), which combines Freeview Play with a subscription that adds a few more channels (mainly sports and cooking).
-While I don’t usually recommend it just as a standalone Freeview box – because of its high price – it’s still an interesting third option (and used by some broadband providers – such as TalkTalk – as their TV set-top box).

 Buying The Best Freeview Box: Things To Consider